 The large financial penalties of non-compliance have been frequently reported.
 However, the risk is far greater than one fine.
 With GDPR allowing individuals to take class actions against organisations that mistreat their data, any organisation that is subject to a data leak / hacking incident can expect to receive individual lawsuits which will not only increase the financial loss, but also consume vast amounts of time in settling individual litigation.

 With this understanding in place, data management becomes the primary activity for any organisation under the GDPR.

 Data management begins with discovery

-What GDPR forces business leaders to consider is where every single piece of personal data is across their IT estate – including the Cloud.
+What the GDPR forces business leaders to consider is where every single piece of personal data is across their IT estate – including the Cloud.
 Taken in this context, the question of the data that an organisation holds on individuals becomes a far more complex one to answer, and one that is going to require time, resource and budget.
 A thorough approach to data discovery, properly implemented, will lead you to data that you did not know about.

 The EU GDPR

 Full acknowledgement to the gdpr-info.eu project who have a neatly arranged, easily searchable PDF version of the General Data Protection Regulation (GDPR) including its recitals.
 The EU data protection reform was adopted by the European Parliament and the European Council on April 27th, 2016.
 The European Data Protection Regulation became applicable as of May 25th, 2018 and replace the Data Protection Directive.